forfudan/MojoMiji/src/miji/index.md

 by ***Yuhao Zhu 朱宇浩***

-::: warning Compatible Mojo versions
+::: warning Notes

 This Miji is compatible with Mojo v25.5 (2025-08-05).

+For the example programs in this Miji, you can find them in the [GitHub repository](https://github.com/forfudan/my-first-mojo-project).

 :::